Religious Diversity in the Workplace

 Do we have a place to turn to learn more about the faith expressions and needs of our personnel – proactively and in response to questions or concerns that arise?
 How can we get accurate information, especially about people of minority faith traditions?
 What competencies are needed to create an inclusive, engaging work environment?

-For consultation or questions relating to religious diversity contact Rev. Nicole Diroff at 215-222-1012 or firstname.lastname@example.org.
+For consultation or questions relating to our religious diversity in the workplace programs, please contact Rev. Josh Blakesley at 215-222-1012, ext.
+7 or firstname.lastname@example.org.